 The Music Department at Royal Holloway has grown out of a tradition of musical activity at the College going back to its earliest years.
 The Department is now one of the most distinguished in the country.
-We achieved an extremely high ranking in the 2021 Research Excellence Framework (REF).
-We formed the highest ranked submission that includes Music, and in collaboration with colleagues in our Department of Drama, Theatre and Dance, we were ranked 2nd in the UK for our overall research by grade point average, by the Times Higher Education analysis.
-We hold the UK's only Regius Professorship in Music, awarded in 2013 for the Queen's Diamond Jubilee, in recognition of 'exceptional standards of teaching and research.
+The 2021 Research Excellence Framework (REF) placed us as the highest ranked Music Department in the UK for research.
+The 2024 Good University Guide has ranked Royal Holloway's Music Department as 2nd in the UK on the basis of our high-quality teaching and research.
+We hold the UK's only Regius Professorship in Music, awarded by HM The Queen in recognition of our department's contribution to research and teaching of music.
 At any given time, there are about 220 undergraduates enrolled on degree courses in Music, and about 60 postgraduates (around 20 studying for a Master's degree, and about 40 for a PhD).